 Psychiatric Advance Directive Registration form in Spanish

 Consumer Connections Core Training is the oldest and most well-known Consumer Connections program.
 It is designed to offer consumer participants with a broad spectrum of training and education in areas that are fundamental to providing non-clinical services to other mental health consumers.
-For more information contact Ray Cortese at email@example.com or 908-810-1001, ext.
-316. Consumer Connections CORE Training Application
+For more information contact Ray Cortese at firstname.lastname@example.org or 908-810-1001, ext.
+316. Click here for the Consumer Connections CORE Training Application.

 New Jersey Resources